TrellixVulnTeam/swahilipython_SCMU/Doc/reference/expressions.rst

 A set display yields a new mutable set object, the contents being specified by either a sequence of expressions or a comprehension.
-When a comma-separated list of expressions is supplied, its elements are evaluated from left to right and added to the set object.
-When a comprehension is supplied, the set is constructed from the elements resulting from the comprehension.
+When a comma-separated list of expressions is supplied, its elements are evaluated kutoka left to right and added to the set object.
+When a comprehension is supplied, the set is constructed kutoka the elements resulting kutoka the comprehension.

 An empty set cannot be constructed with ``{}``; this literal constructs an empty dictionary.